Maligne Lake and Spirit Island in Jasper • All You NEED to Know

 On a Tour

 There are only two ways to reach Spirit Island and they are both by boat.
-The vast majority of visitors to Spirit Island will visit the popular cruise tour with the Pursuit Collective.
+The vast majority of visitors to Spirit Island will visit the popular cruise tour Banff Jasper Collection by Pursuit.
 The boat ride is around 30 minutes and provides amazing views of the lake along with some history from a tour guide.
+This cruise must be booked in advance as it sells out fast during the summer months.

 Personal Watercraft